Wednesday, October 27, 2021

 Herb Maurstad, Retired Marshall County Sheriff: “One of the things in law enforcement that I left behind was the Vonnie Safranski case that was unsolved.
 I think about it pretty regular.
 I can about imagine what the family is still going through.
 So yeah, it’s one of those cases that will haunt you.”

+Kevin Skjerven was questioned as a person of interest in the disappearance of Safranski, but never charged.
+Nine years earlier, he was convicted of criminal sexual assault in Anoka County and sentenced to 3 years in prison.
 And with deer hunting season just around the corner, law enforcement officials are once again asking hunters to keep an eye out for possible remains or other clues in this case.
 Today’s DNA technology can quickly be a game changer in this 19-year old case.

 Sheriff Jason Boman, Marshall County: “Yes, if she was found somewhere there’s always something you can test.
 There are all kinds of new technology out there to do this.”
+It’s something for hunters to keep in mind, as they tromp through the woods of northwestern Minnesota this weekend.

 The smallest piece of evidence, along with technology today, could finally lead to closure and justice for the family of Veronica Safranski.
 If you have any information in this case, you’re asked to call the Marshall County Sheriff’s Department at: 218-745-5411.